rounakdatta/Xcheck/README.md

 When the fake-news detector is hosted locally / on a cloud platform, it can predict fake news with reasonable accuracy.
 Since edge cases of fake-news detection are controversial, the tool outputs a probability percentage instead of a rigid label.

+## Usage

+'''bash
+make
+'''

+This will start the local server at localhost:8000.

+_*Deps*: sklearn, pandas, django, requests, bs4_